FinOps Center

 PENDING_TAG

 Eligible but untagged.
+For infrastructure, the resource ARN lacks the map-migrated tag.
+For AI, either the application is not routing through an inference profile at all, or the profile exists but lacks the tag.
 Every day in this state is spend that won't accrue MAP credits.
 FinOps Center surfaces these immediately to the assigned Cloud Engineer.

 🏷TAGGED

-MAP cost allocation tag confirmed present and correct.
-Spend on this resource is accruing toward MAP credit milestones.
+MAP cost allocation tag confirmed present and correct on the relevant billing entity (resource ARN or inference profile).
+Spend is accruing toward MAP credit milestones.

 STALE_TAG